-25.6 Agrobiodiversity in Shuar and Saraguro Tropical Home Gardens
+6 Agrobiodiversity in Shuar and Saraguro Tropical Home Gardens (huertas)

-The tropical home gardens of indigenous and local communities are generally regarded as places of great agrobiodiversity and refuges of genetic resources (Watson and Eyzaguirre 2002).
+The tropical home gardens of indigenous and local communities are generally regarded as places of great agrobiodiversity and refuges of genetic resources (WATSON & EYZAGUIRRE 2002).
 Furthermore, they contribute significantly to securing and diversifying food supplies.
 This applies wholly to Shuar and Saraguro gardens, which feature a large number of both wild and cultivated species and which play their part in providing subsistence needs.
 Staple crops, such as maize, tubers and beans, may be cultivated primarily in chacras (fields), but home gardens (huertas) have an essential role to play in supplementing the diet with fruits and vegetables, furnishing households with medicinal plants and spices, and fodder and timber.

-The forest gardens of the Shuar (Fig. 25.2) are characterized by an especially great diversity of species and breeds.
-In five huertas studied (size: approx. 600-1000 m2), a total of 185 wild and cultivated plant species and breeds were registered.
-For the most part they serve as nutritional items (58%) or medicines (22%).
+The forest gardens of the Shuar (fig. 3) are characterized by an especially great diversity of species and breeds.
+In five huertas studied (size: approx. 600-1,000 m2), a total of 185 wild and cultivated plant species and breeds were registered.
+For the most part they serve as nutritional items (58 %) or medicines (22 %).
 The main products cultivated are starchy tubers like manioc (Manihot esculenta) and taro (Colocasia esculenta), along with various breeds of plantains (Musa sp.).
+Moreover, the planting of a large number of traditional local breeds was documented: for example 29 breeds of manioc and 21 breeds of Musa sp. - a further indication of the crucial significance that home gardens have for the in situ conservation of botanical genetic resources (Münzel 1989: 434).